baijum/essential-go/sphinx/introduction.rst

 Then we covered chapter organization in this book.
 And finally, I offer a few suggestions for how to use this book.
-The next chapter provides a quick start to programming with Go language.
+The next chapter provides a quick start to programming with the Go language.